rlawrenc/cosc_304/README.md

 - Posting or providing answers to students who have not yet completed the exam
 - Requesting help from other people or web services for open book exams
 - Posting or providing exam questions and answers after exam has been completed

-### Disability Assistance
-The Disability Resource Centre ensures educational equity for students with disabilities, injuries or illness.
-If you are disabled, have an injury or illness and require academic accommodations to meet the course objectives, visit our website for more information: http://students.ok.ubc.ca/drc/welcome.html or contact the DRC at:   drc.questions@ubc.ca

-### Equity, Human Rights, Discrimination and Harassment
-UBC Okanagan is a place where every student, staff and faculty member should be able to study and work in an environment that is free from human rights based discrimination and harassment.
-If you require assistance related to an issue of equity, discrimination or harassment, please contact the Equity Office, your administrative head of unit, and/or your unit’s equity representative.
-UBC Okanagan Equity Advisor:   ph.
-250-807-9291;
-E-mail:  equity.ubco@ubc.ca    			Web:  https://equity.ok.ubc.ca/

-### Health & Wellness
-At UBC Okanagan health services to students are provided by Health and Wellness.
-Nurses, physicians and counsellors provide health care and counselling related to physical health, emotional/mental health and sexual/reproductive health concerns.
-As well, health promotion, education and research activities are provided to the campus community.
-If you require assistance with your health, please contact Health and Wellness for more information or to book an appointment.
-UNC 337  Email: healthwellness.okanagan@ubc.ca  	Web:www.students.ok.ubc.ca/health-wellness

-### Sexual Violence Prevention and Response Office (SVPRO)
-A safe and confidential place for UBC students, staff and faculty who have experienced sexual   violence regardless of when or where it took place.
-Just want to talk?
-We are here to listen and help you explore your options.
-We can help you find a safe place to stay, explain your reporting options (UBC or police), accompany you to the hospital, or support you with academic accommodations.
-You have the right to choose what happens next.
-We support your decision, whatever you decide.
-Visit svpro.ok.ubc.ca or call us at 250.807.9640

-### Independent Investigations Office (IIO)
-If you or someone you know has experienced sexual assault or some other form of sexual misconduct by a UBC community member and you want the Independent Investigations Office (IIO) at UBC to investigate, please contact the IIO.
-Investigations are conducted in a trauma informed, confidential and respectful manner in accordance with the principles of procedural fairness.
-You can report your experience directly to the IIO via email: director.of.investigations@ubc.ca or by calling 604.827.2060 or online by visiting investigationsoffice.ubc.ca

-### The Hub
-The Student Learning Hub (LIB 237) is your go-to resource for free math, science, writing, and language learning support.
-The Hub welcomes undergraduate students from all disciplines and year levels to access a range of supports that include tutoring in math, sciences, languages, and writing, as well as help with study skills and learning strategies.
-For more information, please visit the Hub’s website (https://students.ok.ubc.ca/student-learning-hub/) or call 250-807-9185.

-### SAFEWALK
-Don't want to walk alone at night?
-Not too sure how to get somewhere on campus?
-Call Safewalk at 250-807-8076.
-For more information:  https://security.ok.ubc.ca/safewalk/  or download the UBC SAFE – Okanagan app.

 ## Reference Material